The Winter's Tale: 21st century

-The play was performed at Boston's "Shakespeare on the Common" for Commonwealth Shakespeare Company in July and August, 2024, and was directed by Bryn Boice.

 The play was part of the 2025 season of the Stratford Festival.

-In 2025, the American Players Theatre, a regional company based in Spring Green, WI, staged "The Winter's Tale" during its 2025 season.
+In 2026, the play was part of the annual Free Shakespeare in the Park event hosted by The Public Theater in New York, NY.

 Adaptations

 There have been numerous film versions, including a 1910 silent film, a 1961 television film starring Robert Shaw, and a 1967 version starring Laurence Harvey as Leontes.
 An "orthodox" BBC production was televised in 1981.
 It was produced by Jonathan Miller, directed by Jane Howell and starred Robert Stephens as Polixenes and Jeremy Kemp as Leontes.
+French director Eric Rohmer references the play during a sequence in his 1992 film, A Tale of Winter, in which the characters attend a performance.

 Choreographer Christopher Wheeldon created a full-length ballet, with music by Joby Talbot, based on the play.
 The ballet is a co-production between The Royal Ballet and National Ballet of Canada, and premiered in Royal Opera House in London in 2014.

 In 2015, author Jeanette Winterson published the book The Gap of Time, a modern adaptation of The Winter's Tale.
 In 2016, author E. K. Johnston published Exit, Pursued by a Bear, another modern adaption.

 On 1 May 2016, BBC Radio 3's Drama on 3 broadcast an audio production directed by David Hunter, with Danny Sapani as Leontes, Eve Best as Hermione, Shaun Dooley as Polixenes, Karl Johnson as Camillo, Susan Jameson as Paulina, Paul Copley as the Shepherd and Faye Castelow as Perdita.

 An opera by Ryan Wigglesworth, based on the play, was premiered at the English National Opera on 27 February 2017.

 In 2021 Melbourne Shakespeare Company produced an abridged musical production directed by Jennifer Sarah Dean at Central Park in Melbourne.